Kristianped/world-cup-score-board/README.md

 # World Cup Score Board
 A little game that simulates the group stages for the World Cup in 2022.
-The game is written in Java, with no external libraries.
+The game is written in Java 17, with no external libraries.
 The project can be built with maven and the main-class that starts the app is inside the module world-cup-ui, which can be started with the jar-file itself after the command "mvn clean package" or started directly from an IDE (IntelliJ and Eclipse is both tested).